tensorbase/tensorbase/docs/summer_2021_ospp.md

 * Task #4: Systematic Enhancement to Apache Arrow and DataFusion

+  + Outline

+    There are different designs between Apache Arrow/DataFusion and TensorBase.
+These make Apache Arrow/DataFusion lacking some important stuffs which is good or needed for a data warehouse.

+    You need to understand current Apache Arrow and DataFusion's code, working mechanism of TensorBase, and contribute to the key path of Arrow and DataFusion.

+  + Skills

+    C/Rust, Linux, Query engine

+  + Note

+    *Rust skill is not must-have*.
+Welcome any students if you have a good master of programming languages such as C/C++.

 * Task #5: New Type Multi-level High Availability

 * Task #...